 DNSSEC, Domain Name System Security Extensions, was designed to protect web applications from using forged or manipulated DNS data.
 It’s another safeguard to protect your domain against hackers trying to impersonate your business.

 You have two options for your G Suite account.
-The basic option is just fine for most people, and is what we at One Dog Solutions started with.
-It offers all of the software options and a branded e-mail address.
+The basic option is just fine for most people and is what we at One Dog Solutions started with.
+It offers all of the software options and a branded email address.
 If your business is just you or one other person, pick this one.
-If you have a larger organization, or anticipate fast growth and may need to add multiple users, a better option may be registering you domain through G Suite directly.
+If you have a larger organization, or anticipate fast growth and may need to add multiple users, a better option may be registering your domain through G Suite directly.